Jamestown, Virginia: Preservation and early archaeology

 In the years after the Civil War, Jamestown became quiet and peaceful once again.
 In 1892, Jamestown was purchased by Edward Barney.
-The following year, Barney donated 22½ acres of land, including the ruined church tower, to the Association for the Preservation of Virginia Antiquities (now known as Preservation Virginia).
+The following year, Barney donated 22½ acres of land, including the ruined church tower, to the Association for the Preservation of Virginia Antiquities, now known as Preservation Virginia.
 By this time, erosion from the river had eaten away the island's western shore.
 Visitors began to conclude that the site of James Fort lay completely underwater.
 With federal assistance, a sea wall was constructed in 1900 to protect the area from further erosion.
 The archaeological remains of the original 1607 fort, which had been protected by the sea wall, were not discovered until 1996.

 In 1932, George Craghead Gregory of Richmond was credited with discovering the foundation of the first brick statehouse (capitol) building, circa 1646, at Jamestown on the land owned by Preservation Virginia.
 Around 1936, Gregory, who was active with the Virginia Historical Society, founded the Jamestowne Society for descendants of stockholders in the Virginia Company of London and the descendants of those who owned land or who had domiciles in Jamestown or on Jamestown Island prior to 1700.

 Colonial National Monument was authorized and established by the U.S. Congress in 1930.
 In 1934, the National Park Service obtained the remaining 1500 acre portion of Jamestown Island which had been under private ownership by the Vermillion family.
 The National Park Service partnered with Preservation Virginia to preserve the area and present it to visitors in an educational manner.
 On June 5, 1936, the national monument was re-designated a national historical park and became known as Colonial National Historical Park.

-From 1936 J.C.
-"Pinky" Harrington worked on the NPS's excavations at Jamestown.
-In 1954 John L. Cotter took charge of field projects at Jamestown, conducted with the site's 350th anniversary (1957) in mind.
+Beginning in 1936, J.C.
+Harrington worked on the NPS's excavations at Jamestown.
+In 1954, John L. Cotter took charge of field projects at Jamestown, conducted with the site's 350th anniversary (1957) in mind.
 Cotter worked with Edward B. Jelks and Harrington to survey the area's colonial sites.
 In 1957 Cotter and J. Paul Hudson co-authored New Discoveries at Jamestown.
 Cotter contributed, along with Jelks, Georg Neumann, and Johnny Hack, to the 1958 report Archaeological Excavations at Jamestown.

-Present day

 In the present time, as part of the Colonial National Historical Park, the Jamestown Island area is home to two heritage tourism sites related to the original fort and town.
 Nearby, the Jamestown-Scotland Ferry service provides a link across the navigable portion of the James River for vehicles and affords passengers a view of Jamestown Island from the river.